 Each week, three project blocks are scheduled in which you work in your team.
-The project program tasks and guiding questions per week you find in the PM1 travel guide are leading you through the whole project.
+The project program tasks and guiding questions per week you find in the PM1 travel guide are leading you through the whole project and will support the link to the knowledge feed ins.
 The project program tasks and guiding questions should be carried out if possible as per schedule, i.e. mainly by the end of the third and last project block in each week.
-At least at the very end of the project, the guiding questions should be answered by every student and can serve as a basis for your final project presentation structure.
+At least at the very end of the project, the guiding questions should be answered by every student and can serve as a basis for your final project presentation structure and for preparation of your knowledge feed in exams.
 Also they contribute to your individual knowledge for the individual final oral assessment.
 It is the teams' responsibility to organize and structure all tasks weekly.
 You are highly recommended to attend all project blocks working together as a team, preparing for each project block, and participating actively in the project.
 In addition you are recommended to attend all scheduled online Workshops which will support your ability to apply knowledge in the project.